mlai-bonn/SeminarDeepLearning/s06_RecurrentNeuralNets.md

 ### How are text inputs for LSTMs parsed?

-We can use word embeddings for that, or split the input an input the single characters to the network.
+We can use word embeddings for that or split the input into its single characters and input them to the network.

 ### Is there an alternative to BPTT?